mwouts/jupytext/README.md

 See how our `World population.ipynb` notebook in the [demo folder](https://github.com/mwouts/jupytext/tree/master/demo) is represented in [Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.md) or [R Markdown](https://github.com/mwouts/jupytext/blob/master/demo/World%20population.Rmd).

-The Markdown and R Markdown notebook format have an option to split markdown cells on headings.
-Activate the option in a given notebook by adding the metadata `split_at_heading` in the jupytext section, and activate it by default in Jupyter with
+By default, consecutive Jupyter markdown cells are separated with two blank lines.
+If you prefer that cells starting with a Markdown header are separated from the previous cell with just one blank line, use the `split_at_heading` option.
+Set the option either on the command line, or by adding `"split_at_heading": true` to the jupytext section in the notebook metadata, or on Jupytext's content manager:

 ```python
 c.ContentsManager.split_at_heading = True